The passing of a famous actor is so sad. It reminds us once again that addiction can be deadly and can take a person in the prime of their life.

 An ability to morph into a chameleon is the gift that an actor needs to be brilliant in their various roles.
 Yet for some of our kids, this is the character quality that can suck them right into substance use.

 I’ve heard a number of moms who have children with substance abuse issues say that their child was a chameleon.
-They “changed colors” when necessary in high school to fit in.
+They “changed colors” in high school when necessary to fit in.
 They had the “Monkey See, Monkey Do” syndrome.

 The Urban Dictionary defines a social chameleon as: